PET imaging of apoptosis and necrosis

 [18F]ML-10, 2-(5-18F-pentyl)-2-methyl-malonic acid, which can cross depolarized cell membranes, but cannot enter the cytoplasm of healthy cells (Höglund et al., 2011; Oborski et al., 2014; Demirci et al., 2017).
 [18F]ML-10 is released from ruptured cells.

 The collapse of mitochondrial membrane potential plays a key role in apoptosis.
 Voltage-sensitive radiotracers, such as [18F]FBnTP, have potential to be used in apoptosis imaging, although tracer efflux by multidrug-resistance proteins may limit their usability (Reshef et al., 2010).

 PD-1 (programmed cell death 1) is a member of B7-CD28 family of proteins that can be expressed on the surface of activated T-cells, B-cells, dendritic cells, and macrophages.
 Antigen presenting cells and many tumour cells express on their surface its natural ligands, PD-L1 and PD-L2, that inhibit T-cell activation and effector function.
 Immunotherapies have been developed to block the PD-1/PD-L1 system to enhance cytotoxic T-cell and NK cell response.
 89Zr-labelled nivolumab could be useful in imaging activated T-cells in tumours and in autoimmune diseases (England et al., 2018).

 Pamoic acid is an inhibitor of DNA polymerase β.
-[68Ga]bis-DOTA-PA is a potential tracer for specific necrosis imaging (Prinsen et al., 2013).
+[68Ga]bis-DOTA-PA is a potential radiopharmaceutical for specific necrosis imaging (Prinsen et al., 2013).

 - PET imaging of hypoxia